piskvorky/gensim/README.txt

 Installation
 ------------

-This software depends on NumPy and Scipy, two Python packages for scientific computing.
+This software depends on `NumPy and Scipy <http://www.scipy.org/Download>`_, two Python packages for scientific computing.
 You must have them installed prior to installing `gensim`.
-You can get them from <http://www.scipy.org/Download>.

 The simple way to install `gensim` is::